TessaNogatz/morph-flow-matlab/README.md

 [C1, S1] = QLiftDec3MinMaxMin(moving,para.levels);
 ```

 Lastly, calculate the displacement based on the decomposition.
-A set of example parameters can be found in ```run_morph.m```
+A set of example parameters can be found in ```run_morph.m```.
+WARNING: Currently, only minmaxmin is implemented.

 ```matlab
 [u, v, w] = morph_tvl1_of(C0, S0, C1, S1, para);